 Many people collect carnival glass but do they know just how common it was in the early 20th century (and before)?
 In 1954, my grandparents celebrated their 50th wedding anniversary and the bowl used by the florist for the table arrangement was…marigold carnival glass.
 I don’t know what happened to that bowl but similar ones are often found in antique shops and we have acquired a few.
+UPDATE: The bowl has been sold.

 Carnival glass is a bit flashy so a little goes a long way as decorative and useful items in a home.
 It comes in all shapes and sizes and colors and purposes.
 Most pieces are inexpensive but the price really depends on the rarity.